josvromans/python_file_operations/README.rst

 ===============
 List of methods
 ===============
-Here is a list of all the methods, including a user input prompt window, when you run the method as a Nautilus script.
+Here is a list of all the methods (and more will be added in the near future)

 * File operations
+- prefix_filename
+- postfix_filename
+- split_large_folder (for example in subdirectories of 100 files)
+- weed_out_files
+- make_filename_unrecognizable (convert filenames to an unreadable hash string)
+- number_filenames
+- sort_files_by_size

 * Image operations
+- resize_image
+- add_margin
+- crop_image_in_equal_parts
+- paste_image_in_center
+- crop_center
+- apply_filter
+- image_difference

-* Movie operations
+* video operations
+- make movie (from a directory of image files)
+- merge videos (take two or more video files, and past them to one final video file)

 ====
 TODO
 ====
-Test all these methods.

-update the readme
+Add descriptions for the methods

+Add screenshots as an example how the method can be made visible in Nautilus

 Add more methods that I stashed